herzliyaaa/Punong-Barangay-Philippines-Record/README.md

 ### How to Run the Program?

 1. Open the XAMPP Control Panel and start Apache and MySQL
-2. Copy/Move the program folder in the htdocs folder
+2. Copy/Move the program folder in the htdocs folder (C:\xampp\htdocs\Punong-Barangay-Philippines-Record)
 3. Now to run your code, open localhost/Punong-Barangay-Philippines-Record/ in your browser.

 ### TODO